 Oro Loma Sanitary District is governed by a five-member Board of Directors, each elected to a four-year term.
 The election is at-large and non-partisan.

 District elections are held every two years in November on even-numbered years.
 Elections are consolidated with the statewide election.
 Each Board Member is elected for a four-year term.
 Terms are staggered, with two terms expiring in one even-numbered year, and three terms expiring the following even-numbered year.
-Three District terms expired in 2018, and two expire in 2020.
+Three District terms expire in 2022 and two expire in 2024.

 Candidates for the Sanitary Board must be registered voters and must reside within the boundaries of Oro Loma Sanitary District.
 The Alameda County Registrar of Voters is the Election Officer for the District and conducts the election.
 The next election will be held in November 2022.
 Nomination papers may be obtained from and election questions directed to: